All FSP articles

 • Regional details and responsibilities must be checked officially.

-• Use self-study for vocabulary and phrases, tutor time for error diagnosis, and simulation for repetition.
+Use self-study for vocabulary and phrases, tutor time specifically for error diagnosis, and simulation for repetition under time pressure – combine all three instead of relying on just one.

 Practise FSP realistically now